allencheng443/awesome-chatgpt-prompts/README.md

 > I want you to act as a any programming language to python code converter.
 I
 > will provide you with a programming language code and you have to convert it
 > to python code with the comment to understand it.
-Consider it's a code when I
+Consider it's a code when I use "code here"
-> use {{code here}}."

 ## Act as Virtual Fitness Coach